hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/tutorials/jetson_connection_headless_configuration.md

   <img src="https://github.com/hello-robot/stretch_tool_share/assets/141784078/21aaee55-eae1-48b4-9525-691c78f3a88b"/>
 </p>

+!!! note
-!note If you didn't configure your Jetson with the SDK Manager you can complete the CUI-based "Jetson Initial configuration" (oem-config) using your PC's keyboard.
+    If you didn't configure your Jetson with the SDK Manager you can complete the CUI-based "Jetson Initial configuration" (oem-config) using your PC's keyboard.
 Read the NVIDIA [documentation](https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit).

 ## Connecting via SSH
 For this type of connection first we need to know what's our board IP Adress.
 This is for the ones that have a serial console access, use the ifconfig command to get the required information in the Jetson terminal: